Peer-review record

 Older Round prompts remain useful as history, but should not be sent as current peer instructions after newer served-source fixes.

-Use the Reviewer Brief first so DBaD trace-validation issues stay separate from DecencyMeter scoring-interpretation issues.
+Use the Reviewer Brief and current-state page first so DBaD trace-validation issues stay separate from DecencyMeter scoring-interpretation issues.

 Focus on one concrete failure mode, why it matters, and the highest-impact fix.
-AI assistants should return the draft to the operator instead of submitting externally.
+Reviewers should return the draft to the operator instead of treating the public form as an active outside peer-send channel.

 Stay in scope